 The above mentioned programmes will, however, attract the $50,000 facilities fee.
 Foreign students attending UG will also not see their tuition fees increased, but they too will be required to pay a facilities fee of US$250.

 UG administrators say “the fee adjustment has become necessary due to the rising cost of providing quality education not only in Guyana but worldwide.
 Additionally, inflation has negatively affected the allocation to the University from the government, making the current tuition fees paid by students unsustainable and unrealistic.”

 Prior to this move UG held consultations with various stakeholders including current and prospective students, and UG’s academic and support staff.
 Other stakeholders consulted include the members of Guyana’s private sector.
 UG’s current students were particularly skeptical of adjusted fees.

 A second year Student-at-Law had noted that many of UG’s issues were caused by managerial lapses and asked whether UG’s administrators can guarantee that such lapses would not occur again once fees are raised.
 Opadeyi had said that the consultations would inform the way forward with regard to the adjustment of tuition fees.

-It is uncertain what aspects of the adjustments were affected by the consultations, although it was noted that the President of the University of Guyana Student Society (UGSS), during the consultations, suggested that current students be allowed to pay the adjustment incrementally as …..To continue reading, login or subscribe now.
+It is uncertain what aspects of the adjustments were affected by the consultations, although it was noted that the President of the University of Guyana Student Society (UGSS), during the consultations, suggested that current students be allowed to pay the adjustment incrementally as opposed to being saddled with the increase all at once.